smuldesign/ShareDataNodemcu/README.md

 • Micro USB cable
 • Connecting Wires

-*You can have multiple nodemcu's but for this example i use just 2.
+*You can have multiple nodemcu's but for this example I use just 2.